Continued from Part 1…

 Label Your Containers & Scrap

 Whether using buckets, boxes, tubs, bins or any other type of container, take a piece of cardboard and write on it in big red letters a) what’s in that container, b) how much the material weighs, c) what the container weighs.
-Make the cardboard so it takes up most of the open space on top of your material in that container. that way it’s impossible for them not to see it.
+Make the cardboard so it takes up most of the open space on top of your material in that container.
+That way, it’s impossible for them not to see it.
 Something like, “#1 Copper, material weight 25 lbs, container weight 1lb”.

 Call Ahead for Pricing